 If you’re unable to sit your remote exam or submit any part of your EMA or emTMA due to exceptional circumstances, you may be allowed to postpone to the next available opportunity.

 Due to COVID-19, you are not currently required to submit any evidence when requesting a postponement.
 This arrangement will remain in place until at least 31 December 2020.
 You do, however, need to apply before midnight (UK local time) on the day after your EMA or emTMA submission deadline.

 To find out more about postponing and how to apply, see Apply for discretionary postponement.

 Submitting assessments on paper

-If it is impossible for you to submit electronically, or you have recently sent in an assessment, please be assured that your paper submissions will be securely held and processed once we are able to reopen the offices.
-If this happens after the release of module results, we will update your result as soon as we are able.Back to top
+If it is impossible for you to submit electronically, please be assured that your paper submissions will be processed when we are able.
+If this happens after the release of your module results, we will update your result.

 Deferring or withdrawing from modules

 If you're thinking you might need to stop studying, please contact your student support team (SST).
 There may be a variety of options available to you, including advice around managing your fees and funding.
 Our Changing your study plans pages may also help you identify ways to continue studying.

 If however you do need to stop, you can find out the final date you can defer from your module on your module record.
 Select your module from your study record and then click on 'final deferral date' to find this.